bladyzamosc/knowledge/kubernetes/kubernetes.md

 ## Kubernetes

-### 1. kubectl
+### 1. Glossary and tools

-The tool for helping manage the Kubernetes cluster and application.
+- kubectl - The tool for helping manage the Kubernetes cluster and application.
+- kubelet - kubernetes agent

 ### 2. Kubernetes